blukatdevelopment/UnchainedWorldsOld/keeper_info/campaigns/korsarus/dungeons/A11/map.md

 7: A weapon, suit of armor, or rug animates and attacks when touched (see 'Animated Objects' in the Monster Manual)
 8: Diseased snares and nauseating glyphs triggered by an onyx demonic skull.
 9: Gravity reversing razor-wire and flaming swinging blades triggered by steep stairs.

+Prompt 10:

+{
+    "random_words": "thick, conclusion, extreme, repulsive, aromatic",
+    "element": "holmium",
+    "color": "Coral",
+    "five_rings_lesson": "Do nothing which is of no use.", "self_help_advice": "Concentrate your forces."
+}